<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 Comparison of Singapore Branch Offices and Subsidiary Companies

-The table below shows a comparison of some key features of the two types of entities:
+The table below shows a comparison of some key features of the 2 types of entities:

 Branch Office